 In the absence of a will, the inheritance laws applied.
 The usual purpose of a will was to avoid this in some way.
 Typical reasons were:

-- Control Property Distribution – Wills typically distributed land and personal property differently than the intestate laws would otherwise have provided for.
-Indeed, that was the main purpose of most wills.
-The distribution of both real and personal property could be deferred or adjusted to suit the needs of the family.
+- Specify Distribution of Property – Wills typically distributed land and personal property differently than the intestate laws would otherwise have provided for.
+Indeed, that was the main purpose of most colonial-era wills.
+The distribution of both real and personal property could be deferred or adjusted to suit the needs of the family, or to accommodate gifts made during the lifetime of the testator.
 In the southern colonies, land ownership was much more extensive than in England, so testators also typically had more land to distribute and more opportunity to make gifts to their older children prior to making their wills.

 - Support the Widow – Wills could also be used to leave a widow with more property than she would otherwise have received.
 They could not accomplish the reverse without the widow’s consent.
 That is, the will of a married man could not abridge his widow’s dower interest or her interest in his personal property unless she permitted it.
 A widow who objected to a will could renounce it and appeal to the court, though her interests were limited to preserving her own dower rights and not to the will’s provisions for her children.
 Her dower right was a one-third lifetime interest in the land and, during most of the colonial period, she had a one-third (or one-half) interest in the personal property as well.
 The lifetime interest in land was meant to permit her to share in rents and profits, but did not bestow title or give her the right to sell or devise the land herself.
 Her interest in the land dissolved at her death – or earlier, if she relinquished it.
 That is why we often see sales of inherited land that are made subject to the widow’s rights.
 (See the separate paper on dower and its male counterpart, curtesy.)
 A very common provision of wills was to give the widow control and possession of land (but not outright title) until the youngest heir reached majority.